 We have not recorded a U.S. provision for federal or state income taxes as we have no revenue and have incurred losses since inception.
-During the three-months ended March 31, 2023 and 2022, we recorded nil and \$4.4 million, respectively, in taxes associated with the transfer of our intellectual property assets from our wholly owned subsidiary, PepGen Limited, to the parent company, PepGen Inc.
+During the three and six months ended June 30, 2023, we recorded nil, for the three months ended June 30, 2022, we recorded nil and we recorded \$4.4 million for the six months ended June 30, 2022, in taxes associated with the transfer of our intellectual property assets from our wholly owned subsidiary, PepGen Limited, to the parent company, PepGen Inc.